LoopeyFist/slp-self-mint-protocol/selfmint-specification.md

 All [covenant spending constraints](#self-mint-baton-covenant) are secured by a signature.
 The private key used to create this signature corresponds to the public key placed into the [baton](](#self-mint-baton-covenant)[) and [postage](#self-mint-postage-covenant) covenants.
 The message signed is a serialization of
 * `bytes36 stamp_outpoint`
 * `tx_outputs` - the serialization of all output amounts (`bytes8` little endian) paired up with their scriptPubKey (serialized as scripts inside CTxOuts).
 This is the data on which is performed a double SHA256 to create hashOutputs in [Bitcoincash-BIP143](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/replay-protected-sighash.md#digest-algorithm) transaction digest.
-Cosists of the following outputs:
+Consists of the following outputs:
    * `vout 0`
       * `bytes51 scriptPubKey` MINT OP_RETURN
       * `bytes8 satoshis` - 0
    * `vout 1`
-      * `bytes26 scriptPubKey` - P2PKH with public key hash corresponding the the key being used to perform the final OP_CHECKSIG on both inputs
+      * `bytes26 scriptPubKey` - P2PKH with public key hash corresponding the key being used to perform the final OP_CHECKSIG on both inputs
       * `bytes8 satoshis` - 546
    * `vout 2`
       * `bytes24 scriptPubKey` - P2SH for Self Mint Baton Covenant